 Think of it this way, back in the day when mobile phones were the size of a small suitcase, there were few options available when it came to the eradication of parasites like fleas, which are really frustrating for our pets.
 Most of these antiquated products only came in the form of flea collars and different topical solutions.
 Not to say these particular products aren’t very effective in killing these pests.
-But with today’s modern technological advancements, these products have improved drastically over the last few decades.
+But with today’s modern technological advancements, these products and dog accessories have improved drastically over the last few decades.

 For example, those old-school flea collars weren’t always available in either scentless or hypoallergenic forms.
 In many cases this ultimately made these products become an unsuitable option for canines with skin issues, allergies or sensitive sensory glands.